- Purchase the complete Expat Arrivals Los Angeles Guide (PDF)

-Expats living in LA will soon realise the immense scope of the city will soon become apparent to potential sightseers, and it follows that touristic endeavours are best tackled over a long period of time, rather than in a single stretch.
+The immense scope of the city will soon become apparent to potential sightseers, and it follows that touristic endeavours are best tackled over a long period of time, rather than in a single stretch.
 The metropolis was initially separated into a number of separate towns, so attractions are spread far and wide without a true focal point.
 Not to mention, the traffic flow in LA is notorious for being among the most congested and troublesome in the country, so getting around can take quite some time.

-Take the touring slowly and practise patience, but be sure to spend some time on any one of the city's gorgeous beaches, under the spotlight in one of the famous movie production houses, or among the beautiful people in West LA.
+Take the touring slowly and enjoy the ride, but be sure to spend some time on any one of the city's gorgeous beaches, under the spotlight in one of the famous movie production houses, or among the beautiful people in West LA.

 Recommended sightseeing in Los Angeles

 Hollywood is the epicentre of the world's entertainment and film industry.
-The looming white letters of the Hollywood hillside sign are constant encouragement for expats to explore some of the city's landmark attractions, most of which are centred on the famous Hollywood Boulevard.
-Check out Grauman's Chinese Theatre and the mile-long and literally star-studded Walk of Fame in front.
+The looming white letters of the Hollywood hillside sign are constant encouragement to explore some of the city's landmark attractions, most of which are centred on the famous Hollywood Boulevard.
+Check out Grauman's Chinese Theatre and the mile-long and literally starstudded Walk of Fame in front.
 The Hollywood Wax Museum and the Dolby Theatre are also well worth a visit.

 Universal Studios Hollywood

-For film-transfixed foreigners, Universal Studios is an unforgettable experience.
-Visitors young and old will be transported through the dressing rooms of the stars and iconic back-lot sets, and through staged shark attacks and monkey madness in homage to films like Jaws and King Kong.
-Alongside this breathtaking tram experience, the theme-park portion of the site marries special effects and adrenaline-inspired adventures to keep visitors on the edge of their seats.
+For film-transfixed fans, Universal Studios is an unforgettable experience.
+Visitors young and old will be transported through the dressing rooms of the stars and iconic backlot sets, and through staged shark attacks and monkey madness in homage to films like Jaws and King Kong.
+Alongside this breathtaking tram experience, the themepark portion of the site marries special effects and adrenaline-inspired adventures to keep visitors on the edge of their seats.